KristianZarn/Smar-Car/README.md

 - Neural network is trained by genetic algorithm.
 The car learns how to drive without external data.

+The results are summarized and discussed in the following [report](https://github.com/KristianZarn/Smar-Car/blob/master/report.pdf)

+## Video

+The following video demonstrated the results of this project. (click on the image below)

 ## Project structure

 - "matlab" folder: Contains matlab code used to train the neural network on data collected by manual driving